1st US Colored

 Musician John Winston (Winstead), Company C, was born in Williamson County, TN around 1845.
 He and a brother Anderson Winstead were enslaved in Franklin.
 When the Civil War began, he was taken to serve the 4th Tennessee Cavalry (Confederate).
 According to a statement he made late in life, he “escaped to the federal lines when the Confederate Army fell back at Knoxville.”
 On February 24, 1864, 19-year-old Winstead enlisted in the 1st US Colored Heavy Artillery, Company C. Winstead served in the regiment’s drum corps during its service in North Carolina and Tennessee.
 Following the War, Winstead returned to Williamson County and married; he received a pension for his service in 1891.
 He died in Nashville, Tennessee on Thanksgiving Day, 1914.
 Winstead was buried in the Greenwood Cemetery but no gravesite has been located.
 His brick paver was sponsored by Wood Newton.

 Pvt.
-Ballard Preston, Company F, enlisted on March 24, 1864 in Knoxville.
-He was born around 1846 in Williamson County and was 18 years old when he enlisted.
+Ballard Preston, Company F, was born around 1846 in Williamson County and was 18 years old when he enlisted in Knoxville.
 He was described as a farmer.
-He died in 1927 at the National Home for Disabled Soldiers in Johnson City, TN City.
+He mustered out on March 31, 1866, in Chattanooga, Tennessee.
+Following the War, he married and started a family in Chattanooga, where he worked as a stonemason.
+In 1910, he was admitted to the National Home for Disabled Volunteer Soldiers in Johnson City, TN.
+He died there in 1927 at the age of 81.
 His remains are buried in the Mountain Home National Cemetery.
+His paver was sponsored in 2025.

 Sgt.
 Jordan Wilkins aka Richard Hughes, Company G, enlisted on May 6, 1864 in Knoxville.
 He was born around 1846 in Williamson County and was 18 year old when he enlisted.
 He was described as a farmer.
 He deserted his regiment and re-enlisted in the 119th US Colored Infantry.
 In 1904 he drowned in the Ohio River while unloading cargo from a ship.
 His remains were buried in Evansville, Indiana with a USCT headstone.